Boeing will lay off 10% of its employees as a strike by factory workers cripples airplane production

 Boeing said it burned through $1.3 billion in cash during the quarter and lost $9.97 per share.
 Industry analysts had been expecting the company to lose $1.61 per share in the quarter, according to a FactSet survey, but analysts were likely unaware of some large write-downs that Boeing announced Friday — a $2.6 billion charge related to delays of the 777X, $400 million for the 767, and $2 billion for defense and space programs including new Air Force One jets, a space capsule for NASA and a military refueling tanker.

 The company based in Arlington, Virginia, said it had $10.5 billion in cash and marketable securities on Sept.
-30. Boeing is schedule to release full third-quarter numbers on Oct.
+30. Boeing is scheduled to release full third-quarter numbers on Oct.
 23.

 “Our business is in a difficult position, and it is hard to overstate the challenges we face together,” Ortberg told staff.
 He said the situation “requires tough decisions and we will have to make structural changes to ensure we can stay competitive and deliver for our customers over the long term.”